 c.
 Sociable problems: changing usage of lands, lasting fire of farms to wetland intentional, land conflict, increasing space of farming and water consumption in water catchment, lack of human force of environment, lack of enough education for local societies

 d.
-Water resources: accumulation of sediment of river during flood in entrance path to wetland, changing path of river from main branch, lack of releasing environmental water by beneficiaries and upstream dams, pollution of entrance water of wetland, inappropriate methods of irrigation and agriculture, famine, dam establishment in upstream, entering polluted drainage of odds to wetland
+Water resources: accumulation of sediment of the river during a flood in entrance path to wetland, changing path of the river from the main branch, lack of releasing environmental water by beneficiaries and upstream dams, pollution of entrance water of wetland, inappropriate methods of irrigation and agriculture, famine, dam establishment in upstream, entering polluted drainage of odds to wetland

-To facilitate implementation of the proposed environmental management plan for Helleh Wetland, organizational structure of the plan has been designed in three different levels: provincial, country and local levels.
+To facilitate the implementation of the proposed environmental management plan for Helleh Wetland, the organizational structure of the plan has been designed in three different levels: provincial, country, and local levels.

 Environmental management plan:

-- Setting plan as multi-sectoral and considering whole attitudes of related group such as local societies
+- Setting a plan as multi-sectoral and considering whole attitudes of a related group such as local societies

-- Strong executive guarantee for operating plan from approve management plan in planning council of province and agreement of it in national levels (if possible, in provincial travels of cabinet)
+- Strong executive guarantee for the operating plan from approving management plan in planning council of province and agreement of it in national levels (if possible, in provincial travels of the cabinet)